November 15, 2018

 Still smarting from its $1 billion write-down of the short-lived Go90 video app, including forays into original content production (“The Runner” reality TV series), Verizon is embracing high-band 5G spectrum, which claims to offer wireless network speeds 100 times faster than the current 4G spectrum.

-But rather than create and market an online TV platform featuring third-party content pay-TV channels, Verizon will help market third-part over-the-top video services – similar to what Amazon Channels does.
+But rather than create and market an online TV platform featuring third-party content pay-TV channels, Verizon will help market third-party over-the-top video services – similar to what Amazon Channels does.

 Last month, Verizon launched 5G network coverage in Los Angeles, Houston, Indianapolis and Sacramento, Calif.
 Rollout included the choice of a free Apple TV with 4K functionality or Google Chromecast device, and 90-days access to online TV platform YouTube TV.